 If you’re anything like us, then you likely spend a lot of your time glued to your laptop or smartphone.
-And while the internet critically plays a part in our lives, that doesn’t mean it always has a positive effect on our relationships.
+Either you are one of those people who love to stick to your smartphones (or laptops) to play games for real money, or you fall in the category of those who stick to the smart devices because you love to Netflix and chill.
+That said, even though the internet critically plays a part in our lives, that doesn’t mean it always has a positive effect on our relationships.
 In fact, from texting to Twitter: technology can be an intimidating hurdle when it comes to dating and romance, and you shouldn’t be afraid to talk about it.

 Tech: Affecting Dating a Good Way